-Our private fertility tests for men and women are comprehensive and assess key factors that can affect natural conception.
+Our Fertility MOT tests are designed for people looking at their future fertility.
+They are private fertility tests for men and women that assess key factors that can affect natural conception.
 Fertility MOT is available individually or as a couple.

 Your Fertility MOT: What it can tell you